muhammad-arif/terraTrain/README.md

 ### Use cases
 1. When you want to re-use the cloud instances to install a different MKE version,
    1. Run `t destroy cluster` to remove the currently installed cluster
-   2. Modify the MKE/MSR/MCR version on the `config.tfvars` file.
+   2. Modify the MKE/MSR/MCR version on the `config` file.
    3. Run `t deploy cluster` to install the new MKE version on the existing cloud resources
 2. When you just need the cloud instances
    1. Run `t deploy instances` just to create the cloud resrources